 - early puberty

 Causes of Kabuki syndrome

-Kabuki syndrome usually is caused by a fault in the gene KMT2D (formerly MLL2).
-Everyone has two copies of the KMT2D gene and Kabuki syndrome occurs when one of the two genes is faulty.
-Kabuki syndrome is inherited as an autosomal dominant disorder.
+Kabuki syndrome is usually caused by a change in the gene KMT2D (formerly MLL2).
+Everyone has two copies of the KMT2D gene and Kabuki syndrome occurs when only one of the two genes is changed.
+This is an ‘autosomal dominant’ inheritance pattern.
 However, in most children with Kabuki syndrome, it has occurred as a new genetic change, rather than having been inherited from a parent.

-A fault in the KMT2D gene is not identified in all children with suspected Kabuki syndrome.
-Errors in a second gene, DKM6A, were recently identified as causing Kabuki syndrome in some people.
+A change in the KMT2D gene is not identified in all children with suspected Kabuki syndrome.
+Changes in a second gene, DKM6A, are a less common cause of Kabuki syndrome.